khanks0217/coe332-homework/homework05/README.md

 	Route: "/epochs" - Returns a list of all Epochs in the data set.

+	Route: "/epochs?limit=int&offset=int" - Returns modified list of Epochs given query parameters.

 	Route: "/epochs/<epoch>" - Returns a state vector for specified epoch.

 	Route: "/epochs/<epoch>/speed" - Returns instantaneous speed for specified epoch.

+	Route: "/help" - Returns help text (as a string) that briefly describes each route.

+	Route: "/delete-data" - Delete all data from the dictionary object.

+	Route: "/post-data" - Reload the dictionary object with data from the web.

 **Running iss_TRACKER.py**